Ganon: Portrayal

 Matthew Mercer provides Ganondorf's English voice in The Legend of Zelda: Tears of the Kingdom.

 Ganon has been voiced by several voice actors.
 In the 1989 The Legend of Zelda animated television series and Captain N: The Game Master, he was voiced by Len Carlson.
 In the Zelda series and other spin-off games, the character has been voiced by several Japanese voice actors, including Takashi Nagasako in Ocarina of Time, The Wind Waker, Super Smash Bros.
 Melee and Ultimate; Hironori Miyata in Twilight Princess, Super Smash Bros.
 Brawl and Super Smash Bros. for Nintendo 3DS and Wii U; Taiten Kusunoki in Hyrule Warriors; and Kōsuke Takaguchi in Tears of the Kingdom.
 In the English dub of Tears of the Kingdom, he is voiced by Matthew Mercer, who unofficially portrayed the character in the live action web series There Will Be Brawl.
+He will be portrayed by Uli Latukefu in the live-action Legend of Zelda movie.